cjkepinsky/cypress-framework/README.md

 ### Handling uncaught exceptions

-ask 1CRM Developers to resolve exceptions appearing in the console, then remove `Cypress.on('uncaught:exception', () => false)` from `support/e2e.ts`.
+- ask 1CRM Developers to resolve exceptions appearing in the console, then remove `Cypress.on('uncaught:exception', () => false)` from `support/e2e.ts`.
+- add ESLint and CommitLint checks to Gitlab ang Github configuration files